 No big box stores here, you can find some very cool shopping in Block Island!
 From art galleries to jewelry stores to apparel shops, you can definitely find some interesting souvenirs to take home from your vacation in Block Island.

 Whether you’re looking for a leisurely ride or adventurous Block Island activities, exploring the island by bike or moped is definitely the way to go.
 You can visit the island’s famous lighthouses, explore the nature trails, beaches, and Great Salt Pond, and take frequent stops for a bite or a beverage along the way.
 Several places in town offer rentals, tours, and maps, including Old Harbor Bike Shop, Island Bike, and Aldo’s Mopeds.

 Eat a Lobster Avocado BLT at Dead Eye Dicks

 There’s certainly no shortage of places to eat and drink on Block Island, but this sandwich alone is worth a visit to Dead Eye Dicks!
 If you’re looking for where to eat on Block Island in the New Harbor section of the island, you’ll find tasty offerings for lunch, dinner, and cocktails with stunning sunset views from their deck.

 Have a Mudslide at The Oar

-Those who frequent Block Island know that mudslides are the unofficial cocktail of choice while on island time.
+Those who make the frequent Block Island trip know that mudslides are the unofficial cocktail of choice while on island time.
 One of the best around is served at the Oar, a casual outdoor spot overlooking the Great Salt Pond.
 As the name implies, the walls are adorned with personalized oars from the many visitors throughout the years.
-Go for the mudslide, stay for the delicious food, people watching and spectacular sunsets.
+Go for the mudslide, but stay for the delicious food, people watching and spectacular sunsets.

 Linger on the lawn at The Atlantic Inn